Indian flapshell turtle: Nesting

 Nesting times of L. punctata occur during many periods in the year depending on habitat and location.
-Generally starts during the late summer to the monsoon season which is around June to November.
+Generally, they start during the late summer to the monsoon season, which is around June to November.
 Swampy areas with soil and exposure to sunlight are common nesting sites.
-Eggs are usually laid two or three times per year in clutches of 2 to 16.
+Eggs are usually laid two or three times per year in clutches of two to 16.
 These eggs are buried in soil for protection.

 Specific dangers and threats to species survival

 Economic and environmental factors

 In many South Asian provinces, freshwater turtles and their eggs are commonly used as a source of protein-rich food.
-There's also a common myth of turtle meat and eggs having aphrodisiac quality.
+Also, a common myth holds that turtle meat and eggs have aphrodisiac qualities.
 As a result, these turtles are often exploited as a source of profit.
-In Bangladesh and India, this is especially evident as the Indian flapshell turtle is larger and has more meat than other turtles in the area.
-The value of this meat along with the efforts in the conservation of this species has driven the price of meat higher and has led to an increase in the illegal international exploitation and killing of these animals.
+In Bangladesh and India, this is especially evident, as the Indian flapshell turtle is larger and has more meat than other turtles in the area.
+The value of this meat, along with the efforts in the conservation of this species, has driven the price of meat higher and has led to an increase in the illegal international exploitation and killing of these animals.

 Changes to the turtle's natural habitat by the construction of dams and barrages, cultivation along river banks, and pollution are also major threats to the survival of this turtle.